r7b7/scalable-system-design/papers/spring-security.md

 OpenID Connect is a layer on top of OAuth2 that adds authentication — so apps can know who we are.
 It’s like OAuth2 + ID card.

+## Role of OpenID and OAuth2 in Securing Apps

+TBA (Apigee doesn't act as a OIDC provifer it supports providers like KeyCloak, Auth0 etc.)

 ## Providers that support OIDC + OAuth2

 1. Okta